alperenx/Algorithmic-Foundations-of-Data-Science/README.md

 We also had industry speakers on:  (1) Causal Inference, (2) Time-Series Analysis, (3) Reinforcement Learning, (4) Generative AI, (5) Recommendation and Search

-Any feedback on lecture plans is welcome.
+Any feedback on the lecture plan is welcome.

-Some of the lectures are available here in the repo, and some others are planned to be available in future.
+Some of the lecture notes are available here in the repo, and some others are planned to be available in future.
-I did not have time scrutinize the notes, so take it with your own risk.
+I did not have time to scrutinize the notes yet, so take it with your own risk.

 We have wonderful notebooks prepped by Farhan Tajwar Romit on  Matrix decompositions, PCA, PPCA,  Linear Regression, Logistic Regression,  Basics of Neural Nets - Backprop (after Karpathy).